Chichimeca War

-The Chichimeca War (1550-1600) was a military conflict between the Spanish Empire and the Chichimeca Confederation established in the territories today known as the Central Mexican Plateau, called by the Conquistadores La Gran Chichimeca.
+The Chichimeca War (1550-1600) was a military conflict between the Spanish Empire and the Chichimeca Confederation established in the territories today known as the Central Mexican Plateau (called La Gran Chichimeca by the conquistadores).
 The epicenter of the hostilities was the region now called the Bajío.
-The Chichimeca War is recorded as the longest and most expensive military campaign confronting the Spanish Empire and indigenous people in Aridoamerica.
-The forty-year conflict was settled through several peace treaties with the Spaniards which led to the pacification and, ultimately, the integration of the native populations into the New Spain society.
+The Chichimeca War is recorded as both the longest and most expensive military campaign confronting the Spanish Empire and indigenous people in Aridoamerica.
+The 50-year conflict was settled through several peace treaties with the Spaniards which led to the pacification and, ultimately, the integration of the native populations into the New Spain society.

-The Chichimeca War (1550–1600) began eight years after the two-year Mixtón War.
+The war began 8 years after the two-year Mixtón War (1540–1542).
 It can be considered a continuation of the rebellion as the fighting did not come to a halt in the intervening years.
 The war was fought in what are the present-day Mexican states of Zacatecas, Guanajuato, Aguascalientes, Jalisco, Queretaro, and San Luis Potosí.